woosting/turris-notes/howtos/pihole.md

         > For Turris Omnia: *[LuCi: Services > LXC Containers][2] > target-container > more > configure*

     3. **IPv4-Address**: Any address available in your network topology (e.g. `192.168.1.2`).
-4. Make the containers startup automatically by adding to the container's configuration file the line: `lxc.start.auto = 1`.
+3. Make the containers startup automatically by adding to the container's configuration file the line: `lxc.start.auto = 1`.

-    > Turris omnia: Edit configuration file `/etc/config/lxc-auto` to include:
+    > For Turris Omnia: Edit configuration file `/etc/config/lxc-auto` to include:
     >
     >```shell
     >  config container